aka7/cis-rhel-ansible-audit/README.md

 - section6

 ### setup
-add  hosts in your ansible file, i.e test-hosts
+add  hosts in your ansible inventory file, i.e test-hosts

 update vars/main.yml to suit your setup